 - 41. Engagement of the local community is regarded as essential in developing a vision and objectives for the future development of neighbourhoods and to provide the detailed information to support non-strategic policies that can make a difference to localities. - 42.
-The preparation of the Buckhorn Weston and Kington Magna Neighbourhood Plan has been supported by engagement and consultation in a variety of forms and at several stages as the plan has developed.
-These are summarised in the detailed Consultation Report which has been prepared to support the plan.
+The Buckhorn Weston and Kington Magna Neighbourhood Plan has been supported by engagement and consultation in a variety of forms and at several stages as the plan has developed.
+These are summarised below to show the development of approaches now set out in the neighbourhood plan.
+A detailed Consultation Report has been prepared to support the plan.